4dn-dcic/docker-4dn-hic/README.md

 # -g : higlass-compatible : if this flag is used, zoom levels are set in a Hi-Glass compatible way, if not, default juicebox zoom levels.
 # -m maxmem : java max mem (e.g. 14g)
 # -q mapqfilter : mapq filter (e.g. 30, default 0)
+# -n : normalization only : if this flag is used, binning is skipped.
 ```

 ### run-juicer.sh